sz3/turbopump/README.md

 How to run
 ===============================================================================
-  > ./turbopump
+  > ./turbopumpd

-  > ./turbopump -h
+  > ./turbopumpd -h
 ...for some help.

 Now what?
 ===============================================================================
-The built "turbopump" executable has a few toggles for modes of operation:
+The built "turbopumpd" executable has a few toggles for modes of operation:

 * UDP or UDT for transit.
 The default is _UDT_.
   - UDP mode does no flow control, cannot guarantee packet ordering, etc.